Register: How DealMaker 10x'd Productivity With AI-First Model

 1. Click the Builder icon in the Activity Bar.

-This video demonstrates the process of launching into Builder Projects:
+The video below demonstrates the process of launching a Project within VS Code.

 During the first launch, the extension prompts to authenticate with the Builder account and authorize a Builder Space.
 A browser window opens with the Builder authorization page.